-Benjamin Balint, a writer and translator living in Jerusalem, is the author of several acclaimed works of non-fiction.
+Benjamin Balint is the editor of Sources: A Journal of Jewish Ideas and the author of several acclaimed works of non-fiction.

 Kafka’s Last Trial (2018), translated into ten languages, tells the unlikely story—brimming with dilemmas legal, ethical, and political—of a writer, endowed with genius, whose last wish was betrayed by his closest friend; a wrenching escape from Nazi invaders as the gates of Europe closed; a love affair between exiles stranded in Tel Aviv; and two countries whose obsessions with overcoming the traumas of the past came to a head in Israel’s Supreme Court.
 The book won the 2020 Sami Rohr Prize for Jewish Literature.